I am not an immigrant tonight. Tonight, I am a resident of the United Kingdom. But tomorrow: what?

 But times change and rights are revoked, and it’s happening: here, now, to us.
 We are exiled in the land of limbo, with the lives we’ve built in bundles on our backs, travelling in a direction entirely uncharted and we don’t know, when we reach the borders, what we will find.

 It doesn’t serve us right and it isn’t fair and we don’t deserve it, but it’s humbling and perhaps a little humility is something we need.
 Along with the shock and the hurt and the indignation that we’re feeling, justifiably, and the strength we’ll need to muster to see us through.
 Along with the hope that we’ll need to summon, because it’s only hopeful voices, now, that have a chance of breaking through boundaries, of crossing the borders and being heard.
 That is our task, now; that is our responsibility: to find that hopeful voice, and let it be heard.
 Dignified but humble; understanding, at last, that we are not immune.
 That we are not too privileged to find ourselves outside; to be turned from us to them.

 Four essays on the results of the UK referendum on EU citizenship of June 2016, and its implications for UK citizens and EU nationals alike, from the point of view of a long-term resident of the UK turned immigrant overnight.
-The e-book version of this book is free for everyone: just send me a message and let me know whether you’d like a pdf or mobi (for Kindle) version.
-Also available to buy on Amazon.
+The e-book version of this book is free for everyone: get the Kindle version from Amazon, or click here for all other e-book readers.